rvbarreto/hard_skill_test/README.md

 4. Group data by *date* and *equipment* in order to isolate each event.
 (At this point, it should be possible to answer questions 1 and 2)
 5. Group data by equipment group.
 (Information should be enough to answer question 3)

-In order to choose the framework for a task, I usually make a brief evaluation regarding:
+In order to choose a framework for a task, I usually make a brief evaluation regarding:
 - Data size and structure,
 - Objectives (Data comprehension or an answer to an isolated question),
 - Preferred framework of peers, and